 III.
 Construct and Submit a Dissertation

-The construction of a dissertation affords you the opportunity to conduct scholarly research into the area of your choice, albeit limited to theological disciplines.
-Your thesis must be no less than 200 pages and be in accordance with Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, esp.
+The construction of a dissertation affords you the opportunity to conduct scholarly research into the area of your choice, albeit limited to a relevant discipline.
+Your dissertation must be no less than 200 pages (double-spaced) and be in accordance with Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, esp.
 371-408.
 A dissertation must interact significantly with primary sources, resulting in credible and helpful research, critique, and evaluation.
-Utilize the resources used in Scholarly Research/Writing for questions of grammar or syntax.
-Every eight weeks you must submit your progress to your academic adviser for review.
-Your academic adviser will offer constructive critique of your work throughout the program, helping to prepare your work for committee review.
-Upon completion and approval from your academic adviser, submit your dissertation in either .doc or .docx format.
+Your supervisor will offer constructive critique of your work throughout the program, helping to prepare your work for committee review.
+Upon completion and approval from your supervisor, submit your dissertation in either .doc or .docx format.

-The Thesis/Dissertation review committee will thoroughly review your paper.
+The Dissertation Review Committee will thoroughly review your dissertation.
 The committee will either issue a submission approval and accept your thesis as fulfillment of the requirements of the degree program, or the thesis will be returned for further clarification or correction.
+An oral or written defense of certain aspects of your dissertation may be required.
 Once approved, FTS will issue your degree and make your dissertation available in our open source format.